austinoso/samhsa-rdas-scraper/README.md

 1. Clone or [download](https://github.com/austinoso/samhsa-rdas-scraper/archive/main.zip) this repo.

+2. Extract the files to a location of your choice

-2. Install the latest version of [node](https://nodejs.org/en/download/).
+3. Install the latest version of [node](https://nodejs.org/en/download/).

+4. In Windows, search for 'cmd' to find command prompt, if in Mac OS, search for your terminal

+5. In command prompt type 'cd <filepath where you extracted the package>, and press enter

-3. Run `npm install` in your terminal to install all dependencies
+3. After the correct filepath is selected, type `npm install` and press enter to install all dependencies

 ---